navillasa/storj-miniproxy/README.md

 ```bash
 storj -u http://localhost:6382 list-buckets
 ```
+Note: Port 6382 is used with the integration bridge.
+If you're using the SDK, you should use `http://<bridge address>`.
 To check your current bridge username, password, and encryption key, you can also use the command:
 ```bash
 storj -u http://localhost:6382 export-keys